Nucleon mass: trace anomaly and $\sigma$-terms: Trace anomaly of the energy-momentum tensor

 For the nucleon, we will develop the analogous decomposition in Sec.~\ref{sec:mass_nucleon}, focusing on the $\sigma$-term contributions

-Subtracting these contributions, as well as some higher-order quark-mass effects in the case of $q=u,d$, we will provide an estimate of how much of the nucleon mass originates from the different quark flavors and the gluon fields, respectively.
-A further decomposition often employed in the literature amounts to writing~\cite{Bali:2016lvx,Tarrach:1981bi,Ji:1994av}
+Subtracting these contributions, as well as some higher-order quark-mass effects in the case of $q=u,d$, we will provide an estimate of how much of the nucleon mass originates from the different quark flavors and the gluon fields, respectively, see Refs.~\cite{Bali:2016lvx,Liu:2021gco,Liu:2023cse} for similar decompositions.
+A further breakdown often employed in the literature amounts to writing~\cite{Bali:2016lvx,Liu:2021gco,Liu:2023cse,Tarrach:1981bi,Ji:1994av}